The pattern "Dominance, Inducement, Submission, Compliance",

 reputation (IBM and Accenture), an european company (Alcatel NV, today

-Nokia) and a French company which has become international (France
+Nokia) and a French large company which has become international (France

 Telecom, today Orange).
 He eventually joined a telecom consulting SME